skip to content

 Mohammed Alawami (2019 cohort) has a background in Biology, Biophysics and Nanotechnology.
 He is interested in diagnostics and single molecule sensing.
 He is doing his PhD in solid state nanopore sensing in the Keyser Lab at the Cavendish laboratory.
 His research focus on detecting nucleic acids and proteins, and mapping single-stranded DNA damage using nanopore sensing.

 Anne-Pia Marty (2020 cohort) has a background in Natural Sciences (biology, physics, maths, data analysis and chemistry), and public policy.
-She is currently in the 1st year of her Phd.
+She is currently in the 3rd year of her PhD.

-Eleni Papafilippou (2022 cohort) has a background in Biomedical Engineering and is currently in their MRes year.
+Eleni Papafilippou (2022 cohort) has a background in Biomedical Engineering and is currently in the first year of her PhD